Daniel Burges: Biography

-Award
+VC award

-He was 45 years old, and a temporary lieutenant-colonel in The Gloucestershire Regiment commanding the 7th (S) Battalion, The South Wales Borderers, British Army, during the First World War at the Battle of Doiran when the following deed took place for which he was awarded the VC.
+He was a 45 years old temporary lieutenant-colonel in The Gloucestershire Regiment commanding the 7th (Service) Battalion, The South Wales Borderers, British Army, during the First World War at the Battle of Doiran when the following deed took place for which he was awarded the VC.

+He was made a brevet Lieutenant Colonel in January 1919 while still in hospital with his VC injuries.
 In retirement Burges served as Resident Governor and major of the Tower of London from 1 July 1923 to 1 July 1933.
 He later joined the British Fascists.
 He moved to Durdham Down, near Bristol, and from 1943 to 1945 he was county director of the British Red Cross.

-A marble plaque was unveiled at Arnos Vale Cemetery, Bristol, on 24 October 2006 (which was 60 years to the day after he died) by Les Turner.
+Burges died in Bristol on 24 October 1946, aged 73, and was cremated at the Arnos Vale Cemetery, Bristol.
+A marble plaque was unveiled at the cemetery on 24 October 2006 (60 years to the day after he died).

 Family

 Burges married Katherine Blanche Fortescue, second daughter of the late Captain Edmund Fortescue of the Rifle Brigade, in 1905.
 They had no children, and she died in 1931.
 In 1932 he married Mrs Florence Wray Taylor, daughter of the late W.G.
 Cox of Nutgrove, Rathfarnham, Dublin.